-Requirement With answer back in stop position and code drum in place Min 1/2 oz---Max 1-1/2 oz to stort new! moving to start pawl moving.
+Requirement With answer-back in stop position and code drum in place Min 1/2 oz---Max 1-1/2 oz to start pawl moving.

 ECCENTRIC STOP POSITION

 With feed bail in lowest position of its travel opposite low part of its cam resting on eccentric stop, clearance between feed cam and feed bail.